 Our fast but well-managed growth is the result of both organic expansion and targeted acquisition.
 In 2009, we expanded into the commercial aviation industry with the purchase of Masling Industries, a Honeywell Authorised Warranty and Repair Station (AWARS) and Tenix Aviation, a Honeywell Authorised Service Centre for TPE331 engines.
 In 2012, we acquired NAS Services, part of Cobham and Perkins Technologies, further expanding our engine components and APU capabilities.
 Along with our large aircraft wheels, tyres and brakes facility in Brisbane, we now offer Australia’s broadest range of engine and component services to the commercial aviation market.

 In 2014, we moved further into the Defence space, crossing over into land platforms to service the AGT1500 engines of the Australian Army’s Abrams tanks.
-Then in 2017, we were selected as Asia- Pacific’s MRO&U provider for the Pratt & Whitney F135 engine of the F-35 Joint Strike Fighter.
+Then at the end of 2014, we were selected as Asia- Pacific’s MRO&U provider for the Pratt & Whitney F135 engine of the F-35 Joint Strike Fighter.
 Today we also manufacture parts for the global F-35 program and the demand for our advanced manufacturing capability continues to grow rapidly.